- SAP filed a motion to dismiss Teradata’s complaint.

 SAP’s attorneys should have checked this with the technical resources at SAP because these two paragraphs are unsupportable and make it plain that the attorneys mean to trick the judge.

-- b) Products that are tied together in order block out competitors are illegal under the tying arrangement clause of the US antitrust law.
+- b) Products that are tied together to block out competitors are illegal under the tying arrangement clause of the US antitrust law.
 This is the exact clause of our antitrust law used by the DOJ to win a judgment against Microsoft back in the 1990s.

 Teradata’s Real Complaint is SAP Would Not Integrate with Teradata’s DB?